Berkayayaz/NoteApp/README.md

 # NoteApp

-1-Saving Note, Location and Image.
+Organized Note app with Saving Note, Location and Image options.

-2-Show the location on the Map.
+1-Map

 3-Sorting by name and date.